Poker Face (song): Critical reception

 Upon release, "Poker Face" received critical acclaim.
-Priya Elan from The Times, in a review for The Fame, said that "Poker Face" was one of the finest moments of the album with its "love-as-card-game cheek".
+Priya Elan from The Times, in a review of The Fame, said that "Poker Face" was one of the finest moments of the album with its "love-as-card-game cheek".
 BBC Music reviewed the "strut-tastic" single as "expressing her overwhelming desire for celebrity and fortune."
 Bill Lamb of About.com said, "'Poker Face' works well on pop radio, but with slight mixing alterations it would be equally at home in a dark, sweaty, late night party atmosphere.
 She has refreshed the pop world in the US and UK at one of the slowest times of the year.
 'Poker Face' keeps the motors humming as everyone waits for the next step forward from Lady Gaga."
 Chris Williams of Billboard also gave a positive review of the song saying, "Once again, hooks are aplenty, with '80s-inspired synthesizers, robotic verses and a warm, sunny hook in the chorus, which is even more addictive than the previous single ('Just Dance')...With a focused artistic vision, a swagger in her interview style and above all, a fantastic collection of diverse pop nuggets, Gaga is playing her cards right—and "Poker" is another obvious ace."